berylha/fb-messenger-analysis/README.md

     facebook.com > Settings > Your Facebook Information > Download Your Information

-Deselect everything other than "Messages" and select "Format: JSON", the click "Create File"
+Deselect everything other than "Messages", select "Format: JSON", then click "Create File".

 After the download is ready (this might take a while), download it and extract the zip folder into the same directory where this program is located.